rogue-syntax/json2-go/README.md

 This utility only works with non null column values to avoid the issue of scanning sql null values into go primatives.

 # How
-Many mysql/mariadb IDE programs will help you export a JSON serialization of a result set a large, complex joined table or view selection result.
+Many mysql/mariadb IDE programs will help you export a JSON serialization of a result set for a large, complex joined table or view selection result.
 Export _one_ row with all columns holding non null data to somefile.json:
 ``` js
 [